Category: Twin Flames and Soulmates Written by Robert Wilkinson Views: 2011

 Happy Valentine’s Day!
 Since this is a day dedicated to loving, affectionate relationships, it’s time for our yearly look at how courtship is different from seduction.
 Later I’ll offer you a bit about the story of the origin of Valentine’s Day.
 For now, let’s take a stroll down the Path of the Lover Archetype!

-As I offered yesterday, though I’ve given you this material before, this year I’m using these articles in a book I’m writing on help mates, Soul Mates, and Twin Flames.
-These are definitely not the same things, and knowing the distinctions can help us to understand our Spiritual journey in the field of relationships, and why some things happened as they did.
-In this article, we pick up the theme of our Lover archetype, why our emotional body functions as it does, and how to know the difference between courtship and seduction.
+We began this journey yesterday, so if you haven’t read that, please take the time before jumping into this one, or if you would rather do it the retrograde way, go ahead and read it after you read this.
+I’ve rewritten quite a bit of it, with an eye to using this material in a book I’m writing on help mates, Soul Mates, and Twin Flames.
+These are definitely not the same things, and knowing the distinctions can help us understand how our dances with others led to both wonderful and difficult experiences and realizations on our relational Spiritual journey.
+Today we pick up exploring our inner Lover archetype, why our emotional body functions as it does, and how to know the difference between courtship and seduction.

-We discover our inner and outer Lover Archetype, and how we wear that Grand Masque (and the Grand Masques of the other Archetypes) through seeing them in others.
-As we grow from infancy to adolescence into adulthood we learn to imitate these Archetypes according to what we’ve learned and what appeals to our Anima, or subconscious mind.
+We discover our inner and outer Lover Archetype, and how we wear that Grand Masque (and the Grand Masques of the other Archetypes) through our interactions with others.
+All parts of who we are have a relationship with all the other parts of who we are, and all parts of us are impacted by the relationships we have with others.
+As we grow from infancy to adolescence into adulthood we learn to imitate our image of these Archetypes according to what we’ve learned and what appeals to our Anima, or subconscious mind.

 As we learn to imitate various aspects of archetypes, they become fixed as images in our Astral (emotional) mechanism.
 Some of these are conscious, while others reside in the subconscious mind.
 That’s why often we don’t even know we’re being a certain way or acting out a certain unconscious role, until a) someone points out what we’re doing, or b) we have an electric moment when our Higher Self holds up the invisible mirror to our personality and it awakens to what it never saw before that moment.